ReInHerit/SmartRetrievalArtDemo/descriptors/data/README.txt

-Copy here the features computed with extract_features.py (see README.md) to create a DOcker image
+Copy here the features computed with extract_features.py (see README.md) to create a Docker image